From Piglets to Apostles

 So What can I expect?

 At first glance you will see 7 rock stacks to the west with the rest hidden by headlands and obscured by other stacks.
 To the east are a further two rock stacks referred to in local vernacular as Gog and Magog.
-These two stacks are viewable from beach level via Gibsons Steps car park 1km to the east of the 12 Apostles
+These two rock stacks are viewable from beach level via a car park 1km to the east of the 12 Apostles.
+The small car park is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.

 While anytime of the day provides a great spectacle, sunrise and sunset are particularly impressive for the blazing hues created.
 A visit to the 12 Apostles begins at the 12 Apostles Visitor Centre.
 The parking area is designed to cater for the 1.2 million visitors annually that enjoy the site.
 A tunnel takes people under the Great Ocean Road to extensive boardwalk and viewing platforms.